-Is important to understand the ways shares can make you money.
-Generally shares pay a dividend to investor which is share of the companies profits.
+It's important to understand the ways shares can make you money.
+Generally, shares pay a dividend to an investor which is shared from the company's profits.
 Not all companies pay dividends but instead hope to reward investors by increasing the price of the shares over time (this is called capital growth).
 Check the dividend policy of any company you are thinking of investing in.

 The advantages on investing in shares include:

-1. Capital growth - generally the price of stocks and shares goes up on average over time so your portfolio will be worth more in the future
+- Capital growth: Generally, the price of stocks and shares goes up on average over time so your portfolio will be worth more in the future

-2. Higher returns that bonds or cash deposits on average - because equities (stocks and shares) go up and down in value more than bonds or cash deposits the market pays a higher return to "compensate" you for this on average.
+- Higher returns than bonds or cash deposits on average: Because equities (stocks and shares) go up and down in value more than bonds or cash deposits the market pays a higher return to "compensate" you for this on average.
 This does not guarantee that you will always have a higher return in shares compared to bonds!

-3. Some protection against inflation - if there is inflation corporate profits should increase in cash terms at least (ignoring inflation) so dividends and share prices should go up.
-However there is no direct link to inflation so the protection is not perfect.
+- Some protection against inflation: If there is inflation, corporate profits should increase in cash terms at least (ignoring inflation) so dividends and share prices should go up.
+However, there is no direct link to inflation so the protection is not perfect.

-4. Ownership and influence over companies - you may have a say via the company AGM in the company policies and get a vote on shareholder issues.
+- Ownership and influence over companies: You may have a say via the company AGM in the company policies and get a vote on shareholder issues.
 This will generally only apply if you own stocks directly.
 If you have invested in a mutual fund or a managed fund or other collective vehicle you can always lobby your investment manager to vote according to your views but they will have thousands of people invested in their fund—so your opinion may not carry too much weight.

-1. The risk that the company will become bankrupt and your shares in that company will be worthless.
+- The risk that the company will become bankrupt and your shares in that company will be worthless.
 This is why diversification is important—see below.